d0k1/groovy-eval-bench/README.md

 ```

 ## JMH options ##
-I used these annotations to configre JMH to run each test.
+I used these annotations to configre JMH to run each test:
-List of annotations I used below:
 ```
 @BenchmarkMode(value = Mode.Throughput)
 @Warmup(iterations = 4, time = 20, timeUnit = TimeUnit.SECONDS)